Ada-Developers-Academy/core/intro-to-functions/functions-overview.md

 ## What are Functions?

-Functions are chunks of code that:
+Functions are lines of code that:
   - hold related, sequential logic
   - usually have a name
   - don't do anything, until we tell it to do something